 But this is something that needs to be had because everybody wanted to say this would never have gotten charged.

-And this was the Democrats talking point, Hillary's talking points.
+And this was the Democrats' talking point, Hillary's talking points.

-But the truth of the matter is a lawyer who was looking at it uh objectively there at the department said he had every intention that that there was going to something happen and was actually talked out of it.
+But the truth of the matter is a lawyer who was looking at it objectively there at the department said he had every intention that there was going to something happen and was actually talked out of it.

-um, because they say a couple of things, but on this particular issue, they're like laughing at the fact that everybody knew there would be no indictment of Hillary, that the fix was in, that it was rigged, because unbeknownst to any of us up till this point, you getting out these transcripts,
+But on this particular issue, they're like laughing at the fact that everybody knew there would be no indictment of Hillary, that the fix was in, that it was rigged, because unbeknownst to any of us up till this point, you getting out these transcripts, up to that point, we had no idea of the level of involvement of the Attorney General at the time, which was Loretta Lynch.

 They're all Democrats.

-So they they knew what was going on.
+So they knew what was going on.

-And what that does to me in my mind raises a lot of questions about Loretta Lynch.
+And what that does to me, in my mind, raises a lot of questions about Loretta Lynch.

-Now, we already knew she improperly met with Bill Clinton on the tarmac uh in Arizona, supposedly 45 minutes talking about grandkids just days before the Department of Justice was to render their decision on the mid-year exam investigation into his wife.
+Now, we already knew she improperly met with Bill Clinton on the tarmac in Arizona, supposedly 45 minutes talking about grandkids just days before the Department of Justice was to render their decision on the mid-year exam investigation into his wife.

 He's talking to Loretta Lynch, totally inappropriate.

-And we know that Comey testified that when he met with the attorney general, he was instructed not to call it an investigation but a matter, and now Struck and Page is saying that she controlled the whole thing.
+And we know that Comey testified that when he met with the Attorney General, he was instructed not to call it an investigation, but a matter.

-Well, it is, and I think it looks interesting if you go back to the folks who uh you know want to see the transcript that like that they can get that it's out there now it's on our Twitter page.
+And I think what's interesting, if you go back to the folks who want to see the transcript, they can get that.

 We put it out because we wanted everybody to see this.

-Page is on the day one transcript we were released, there was on page 30, around 30, 32.
+Page is on the day one transcript we released.

 And this was Baker.